-In 1905, while still unhappily married to Else Plötz (later Elsa von Freytag-Loringhoven, whom we bumped into again just a couple of days ago), Endell published a series of articles for Die Neue Gesellschaft, a journal of progressive thought issued by Heinrich and Lily Braun.
+In 1905, following his divorce from Else Plötz (later Elsa von Freytag-Loringhoven, whom we bumped into again just a couple of days ago), Endell published a series of articles for Die Neue Gesellschaft, a journal of progressive thought issued by Heinrich and Lily Braun.
 The piece below is entitled “Frühlingsbäume” (“Spring Trees”), and describes a phenomenon now under way again in Berlin.
 Maybe it’s because I grew up in an environment where deciduous trees were an introduced minority in the landscape, but for me the annual miracle of watching life spring from slumbering branches never gets tired.
 Endell’s reverence for this miracle remains vivid over a century later.

 The time of young green growth.
 Nothing is so oft extolled, nothing strikes people as so “poetic”.
 But unfortunately our poets can rarely see; what nature now offers in tremendous abundance is so much, so wondrously limitless, and what people actually see of this is so ridiculously little, nothing more than what others have seen and extolled before.
 The spring comes overnight, says the blind city dweller, who knows nothing of the slow miracles of the bud and the young leaf, and for all that he’s proud that he, the enlightened, the rational, can still perceive this miracle.
 A meagre miracle.
 Speed that the eye cannot apprehend, a true urban miracle that somehow recalls electric trams and similar fine things.
 And yet the greatest spring miracle is precisely the long duration, the transformation that constantly surprises anew.
 It’s not that a bare tree bears foliage from one day to the next that is amazing.
 No, the wonder here is how the bare winter tree assumes a hundred, a thousand forms before it becomes the full, mature summer tree.
 Slowly, slowly swell the brown buds, their colour casts off the deadness of winter, they lighten a little, their skin becomes tauter.
 And already the tree is a different tree, because all over it the thick nodes are revitalising the bare twigs.
 Now the tip of the bud breaks out, the dark bract slowly parts and brighter membranes become apparent, fine and slender.
 The nodes assume spherical forms with glowing points at the tips.
 And should we approach the tree from afar, it looks as though a barely visible shimmering web has been spun about the dark, naked twigs.
 Each day the buds swell a little more, bright soft green appears at their tips, the web about the tree becomes thicker, more lustrous.
 Now the young leaves break free of the bud, already complete in the old form, but still folded up, forming loose green spheres with rounded bracts.
 And yet again the tree is a different tree.
 The gentle tenderness is gone; for all their youth the leafy spheres have something powerful about them, they are no mere embellishment to the twigs as the buds were, rather they provide a counter-balance.
 The spheres expand, lose their shape, the leaves diverge, forming large cohesive patches that continually grow toward each other.
 Yet you can still see the blue or grey sky between them.
 The tree is a different tree.
 In winter it was thin and bare and hard in its lines, dull in colour.
 Now it is light and full and round in form and mellow in green.
 A completely new creation that barely reflects its kinship with the older form.
 And it grows fuller and lusher all the time, the colour deeper and stronger, the twigs disappear, a large spherical green cloud floats above the dark trunk.